cs169team61as/cs61as-quiz-system/README.md

 * Remember DSP students
 * New question types: short answer, true/false, multiple choice, all that applies
 * Autograding: Big Blue Autograde Button
-* Migration to import the old questions (destructive)
+* Migration to import the legacy questions into autogradable questions (destructive)

 See wiki for more info.